Ogutu Okudo

 Ogutu Okudo (born c.
 1992) is a Kenyan oil and energy executive who served as a board director at the National Oil Corporation of Kenya.
-She is the founder and CEO of Guuru Energy, a data-driven multi-energy company focused on accelerating the development and deployment of Africa's energy resources.
-She is a prominent figure in the African energy sector, known for negotiating complex transactions and resolving conflicts in oil, gas, and renewable energy.
+She is the founder and CEO of Guuru Energy.
 She has held leadership roles in global projects and played a significant role in various initiatives in Kenya, including drafting and implementing energy legislation, facilitating Kenya's first oil export, and representing stakeholders in major projects such as the international maritime boundary case at the ICJ.
-She is actively involved in deploying decentralized energy technologies in East Africa, including pay-as-you-go LPG cooking solutions and solar systems.
+She is involved in deploying decentralized energy technologies in East Africa, including pay-as-you-go LPG cooking solutions and solar systems.

-She is the Kenya country manager for SpringRock Group, an African upstream oil development company headquartered in Lagos, Nigeria.
+Okudo was the Kenya country manager for SpringRock Group, an African upstream oil development company headquartered in Lagos, Nigeria.
 She concurrently serves as an energy consultant to the Kenya's Ministry of Petroleum and Mining.
 She is the founder and CEO of the social enterprise Women in Energy and Extractives Africa (WEX Africa).

-Okudo is a multi-award-winning gender activist, author, speaker, and energy champion, acknowledged by Forbes "30 Under 30" for her contributions to mentoring women and girls in STEM.
+Okudo is a gender activist, author, speaker, and energy champion, acknowledged by Forbes "30 Under 30" for her contributions to mentoring women and girls in STEM.
 CNN has recognized her as a disruptor in the energy sector.

 Early life and education

 Okudo was born in Kenya circa 1992.
 She had her primary education in St. Nicholas School, Nairobi, then attended Rift Valley Academy in Kijabe.
 For the eight years spent at the American curricula school, Lucky was an avid basketball and football player.
 She later joined Rusinga Academy in Nairobi, where she served as a nominated special representative to the school council.

-In her commencement speech to the Class of 2020 for Rusinga Academy, Okudo reminisced on her time there, including serving as the captain of the Kenya Debate Team.
-In 2008, she was ranked 7th Best Debater in Africa at the Africa Schools Debating Championships held in St. Johns School, Johannesburg.
-A lover of history and diplomacy from a young age, she actively participated in Middle School Model United Nations and East Africa Model United Nations, hosted at the United Nations Gigiri Office in Nairobi, where she served as a securitary and a security council member.
+In her commencement speech to the Class of 2020 for Rusinga Academy, Okudo reminisced on her time there.

-Following her completion of secondary school, Okudo was admitted to the United States International University Africa in Nairobi, where she graduated with a Bachelor of Arts degree in International Relations with distinction.
+Okudo was admitted to the United States International University Africa in Nairobi, where she graduated with a Bachelor of Arts degree in International Relations with distinction.
 During her studies, the announcement of the discovery of Kenya's first oil reserves propelled her to shift her focus from foreign policy and diplomacy, and enter the world of petroleum.
 She went on to study at the University of Aberdeen, in Scotland, where she graduated with a Master of Science degree in Oil and Gas Enterprise Management.